 ✥ ✥ ✥

 Working in rhythm is good, but so is smoothing out flow (elimination of mura (斑)), and reducing the inventory of items waiting for the team to deliver them to the market.
 Having a good Sprint rhythm is key to the success of Scrum’s short-term planning, but sometimes even a Sprint can seem too long given market urgencies.
 And the rhythm itself can lead to subtle lapses on the part of the team, which may postpone testing, quality assurance or other tasks to the “last responsible moment” right before delivery.
 This, of course, violates Swarming.
 Furthermore, the Development Team may believe that belief that it’s important to test everything together that the team will deliver together.
 (While there’s a bit of truth to that, it’s more important to test what you can as early as you can.)
 That may cause them to push testing to the end of the Sprint.
-That gets in the way of the team thinking as a team that takes items to Done before moving on to the next.
+That gets in the way of the team thinking as a team that takes items to Done (see Definition of Done) before moving on to the next.
 It leaves many Product Backlog Items (PBIs) — and the product as a whole — in an uncertain state.

 On one hand it’s nice to be able to give the market a generously sized package of product or functionality at the end of a Sprint.
 After all, it makes the Development Team look good if the deliverable is large.
 Development rhythms help the enterprise gain economies of scope by packaging the administrative procedures to deliver a set of features together, rather than administering each one separately.
 On the other hand, the team could have delivered much of the same business value piecemeal to the market much earlier.
 An early delivery can provide more timely value to the market and more timely feedback to a feedback-hungry team seeking to fine-tune the feature in the next Sprint.
 If you truly wait until the end of the Sprint to deliver a feature, it will take at least another Sprint to evaluate how it plays in the market, and a third Sprint to respond to customer feedback.
 Part of smoothing out flow (eliminating 斑) means reevaluating how frequently to deliver.
 Worse, product that sits in the warehouse waiting for deployment at the end of the Sprint is inventory, and inventory leads to waste.